Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 ## Another comments
 *	You can change the version of python but that makes pip error easier.
 So changing python version is not recommended (because of that, I reinstall OS about 4 times...)
 *	If you need to use downgraded python version (like 3.5) you can use old version raspbian here (http://downloads.raspberrypi.org/raspbian/images/) but I recommend recent version
-*	Using sudo drop or only keep some current environment variables.
+*	Using sudo can't preserve current environment variables.
 If you can, using sudo is not recommended.
-But if you must need to use ‘sudo’, you can try sudo –E to force sudo to preserve environment variables
+But if you must need to use ‘sudo’, you can use 'sudo –E' command for forcing sudo to preserve environment variables
 *	If you need to install v1.1.0, you can follow this tutorial https://nmilosev.svbtle.com/compling-arm-stuff-without-an-arm-board-build-pytorch-for-the-raspberry-pi
 *	Sometimes when you use pip install command, SSL error can be evoked. you can resolve this problem with making sites which pip use trusted site by adding --trusted-host ‘site url’